If you are considering applying for a Lowes credit card, you will definitely want to read this review first.

 Now pay attention because many are confused as to how this works!

-The biggest drawback however is what you will see in the fine print if you look closely…
+The biggest negative is what you will see in the fine print if you look closely…

-Yes that’s right, you can’t use it in conjunction with any coupon or those discounts.
-You can’t get it on purchases which are price matched either.
+Yes that’s right, you’re prohibited from using it along with any coupon or those discounts.
+You can’t get the 5% on any price matched purchases either.

 If you have a big purchase and skip Lowe’s 5% to get their financing offer, then make sure you understand how it operates…

 Read the rules and you will see that in order to pay no interest, you have to pay off the entire amount before the 6 months is up.
-If not, then the interest is tacked onto your Lowes credit card account from the date that purchase was made.
-And with the standard interest rate at 24.99% that can be one expensive lesson you don’t want to learn the hard way!
+If not, then the interest accrue your Lowes credit card account from the date that purchase was made – which can be a very unpleasant surprise considering the 24.99% interest rate.

 Before Lowes used to offer the occasional special 18 month no interest financing promotion on their old card, however on this card it appears they only give the 6 month deferred interest plan, unfortunately.

 Conclusion?
-Only use the financing if you are 100% confident in your ability to pay it off before the promotion period is up.
+Only use the financing if you are 100% confident in your ability to pay it off before the promotion period is up, as in you already have the money in the bank and give yourself all kinds of reminders before the due date.

 Option #2: Lowes Project Card

-The second credit card is geared towards those undertaking major home improvement projects.
+The second credit card is aimed towards those undertaking major home improvement projects.
 Your initial purchase has to be $1,000+ for it.
 My guess is that it will therefore probably have increased credit limits (compared to the other version) if you qualify.
+If you’ve ever remodeled a house or moved into a bigger home you know how fast you can spend money on new major appliances, etc.

-Now this one is actually a better deal if you have good credit, but it won’t be the best way to save money on interest (more on that in a minute).
+Now this one is actually a better opportunity if you have good credit, but it won’t be the best way to save money on interest (more on that in a minute).

 The Lowes credit card application isn’t available online for this version (must apply in store) but their website does provide some information about it and in a nutshell, here’s how it works: